r-cha/r-cha/src/content/drafts/emergent-misalignment.md

 The best defense I have found is to take control of your alignment: set [one thing](https://www.biblegateway.com/passage/?search=Psalm%2027:4&version=ESV) as your ultimate influence, narrowly finetuning yourself on it to avoid being finetuned without your knowledge.

-Regardless of your approach to avoiding undue influence, any effort to do so will stregnthen your connection to your spirit, the quality separating humanity from the artifacts we create.
+Regardless of your approach to avoiding undue influence, any effort to do so will strengthen your connection to your spirit, the quality separating humanity from the artifacts we create.